Foreign fund managers untroubled by Russian 'oligarch list'

 “If you take away the politics for a second, fundamentally these are good companies - they have survived lower oil prices, they have very low leverage, and we have been happy to hold them.”

-Buoyed by synchronized global growth and low borrowing costs, emerging markets have enjoyed a stellar start to 2018, and oil prices near multi-year highs have provided additional support for Russia.
+Buoyed by synchronised global growth and low borrowing costs, emerging markets have enjoyed a stellar start to 2018, and oil prices near multi-year highs have provided additional support for Russia.

 Moody’s said on Tuesday that Russia’s economy has gained enough resilience to withstand new Western sanctions and may see its sovereign rating upgraded by year-end.

-Collins said she had hoped the list’s publication would yield buying opportunities but these had failed to materialize.
+Collins said she had hoped the list’s publication would yield buying opportunities but these had failed to materialise.

 Equity fund managers such as Jupiter Asset Management’s Colin Croft said markets had priced in bad news ahead of time.